ezehlivinus/variable-assignment/README.md

       - verify if the changes were pushed to github
       - Congratulations, you have successfully styled the html code
 ## Submitting the assignment
-  - Method1
+  - Method1 - by sending email
-    - send me the link of the repo url to email.
+    - send me the link of the repo's url to my email address.
     - if you have chosen the repo name to be `variable-assignment-solution`, the url should be `https://github.com/youu-github-username/variable-assignment-solution`
-  - Method2
+  - Method2 - adding a contributor
-    - Add me as your contributor
+    - Add me as your contributor, to do this, do the following
     - Go to your repo and click on the `settings` button.
     - click on `collaborators`
     - confirm your password